micahvandegrift/micahvandegrift.github.io/CV.md

 Coordinating Committee Member - Coalition of Open Access Policy
     Institutions (2012–2015)

-Reviewer, Conference proposals to The Collective, a new start-up library conference in its first year.
+Reviewer, Conference proposals to The Collective, a new start-up library conference in its inaugural year.
 (2014-2015)

 Co-Chair, Faculty Senate Library Committee - Scholarly
     Communications Task Force (2013–2015)